 "The Prime badge helps drive up new sales of our product listings on Amazon", said Pacejet user Aaron Early, Vice President of Operations at SoTel Systems.
 "What we like about the Seller Fulfilled Prime program is it allows us to further leverage inventory located in our fulfillment locations.
 Pacejet's shipping solution helps us to integrate fulfillment processing directly with Amazon, automatically transacting shipments with Amazon, printing labels, updating our ERP, and updating Amazon with the shipping status."

 Activating Amazon Integration in Pacejet

-You can activate Pacejet integration with Amazon using a process similar to adding any other new carrier choice.
+You can activate Pacejet Amazon Seller Fulfilled Prime shipping integration using a process similar to adding any other new carrier choice.
 The process involves an approval step with Amazon, activation of UPS, FedEx, USPS accounts in your Amazon console, setup of printing preferences, and of course piloting and training with users.
 You will also need some type of order import solution to load orders received from Amazon into your ERP system (many providers offer options for Amazon orders).
 Once the solution is in place, users will run familiar workflows to pack, rate, ship orders with Pacejet handling Amazon transactions just like any other carrier integration.

 Learn More About Pacejet's Amazon Integration